ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

 ### Personalising portfolio pieces

-Our portfolio is almost complete - we just need to personalise the actual portfolio pieces - customizing the images, button links, and other text.
+Our portfolio is almost complete – we just need to personalise the actual portfolio pieces – customising the images, button links, and other text.
 Let's start with the images.

 Gather any images you'd like to replace with the default images.
 Then, place your images in the `images` directory, located in the same directory as the `index.html` file.